Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Conclusion

 \section{Conclusion}

-It was shown in \cite{german2017arc}, how arc-consistency could be achieved for a global constraint without cost (a satisfaction problem) with an ideal LP formulation by looking for an interior point.
-Such an interior point can be found by solving a single linear program.
-The present work extends this analysis to global constraints with assignment costs (an optimization problem) demonstrating that arc-consistency can be done by solving $n$ linear programs in the worst case, one for each variable.

-The work of \cite{german2017arc} had a primal view point and we chose to take a dual view point to generalize it by revisiting reduced cost based filtering.
-From this point of view, we established that the reduced cost of a single dual solution are needed to get arc-consistency for a satisfaction problem whereas $n$ dual solutions are needed for an optimization problem (always assuming that both have an ideal formulation).
-To our knowledge, it provides the first analysis of reduced cost filtering which has often been used in the past starting with the work of \cite{focacci1999cost}.
+We show that arc-consistency can be done for global constraints with assignment costs by solving $n$ linear programs in the worst case, one for each variable and that this bound is sharp.
+To our knowledge, it provides the first analysis of reduced cost filtering which has often been used in the past in CP starting with the work of \citep{focacci1999cost}.

-This analysis established a number of basic results relating reduced costs and arc-consistency by answering the following questions: does there always exist a dual solution that can prove a value consistent/inconsistent (property \ref{prop: exists u st r_kl=R_kl}) ?
-Given a dual solution, how do we know which values are proved consistent/inconsistent (property \ref{prop: r_ij>0 <=> ij filterable}) ?
-Can we identify simple conditions for a family of dual solutions to ensure arc-consistency (property \ref{prop: complete set of card n}) ?
-The key result of this paper is probably the characterization given by property \ref{prop: r_ij>0 <=> ij filterable} which states a complementary slackness condition for exact filtering (as opposed to just optimality).
-This might open a way to design a generic primal/dual filtering algorithm for a large class of global constraints with an ideal LP formulation.
-We intend to investigate further the algorithmic side as future work.
+This analysis established a number of basic results relating reduced costs and AC by answering the following questions: does there always exist a dual solution that can assert the consistency of a value (property \ref{prop: exists u st r_kl=R_kl}) ?
+Given a dual solution, how do we know which values are proved consistent/inconsistent (Theorem \ref{ac slackness}) ?
+Can we identify simple sufficient conditions for a family of dual solutions to ensure arc-consistency (Corollary \ref{prop: incompatible edges}) ?
+We also showed how these ideas can be directly applied to design an AC algorithm for stable sets in chordal graphs which have numerous applications.

+Two key results of this paper are probably the characterization given by Theorem \ref{ac slackness} which states complementary slackness conditions for exact filtering (as opposed to just optimality) and Corollary \ref{prop: incompatible edges} which immediately lead to practical algorithms as demonstrated on the weighted independent set problems on chordal graphs.

+The proposed analysis assumes an ideal ILP formulation to ensure AC of integer problems.
+But the results open the way to the analysis of any linear relaxation to obtain the best possible reduced costs related to a given relaxation.
+We believe this analysis contributes to the general question on how to search the dual space to perform filtering \citep{sellmann2004theoretical}.